 KERRY: And we have no chance of getting there if we back off and give him a message of impunity.
-We would have said to him: Nobody cares.
+We will have said to him: Nobody cares.
 Gas your people.
-You do what you need to to stay in office, and we're backing off.
-That would be - I honestly find - I mean, that would be one of those moments in history that will live in infamy.
+You do what you need to, to stay in office, and we're backing off.
+That would be - I honestly find that - I mean, that would be one of those moments in history that will live in infamy.

-KELEMEN: But if the goal is deterrent, Barry Pavel of the Atlantic Council says the Obama administration is violating the basic tenets of that theory by not acting swiftly and not keeping the element of surprise.
+KELEMEN: But if the goal is deterrence, Barry Pavel, of the Atlantic Council, says the Obama administration is violating the basic tenets of that theory by not acting swiftly, and not keeping the element of surprise.

-BARRY PAVEL: I sort of dub this, as this point, Operation Slow-Motion Pinprick.
+BARRY PAVEL: I've sort of dubbed this, at this point, Operation Slow-Motion Pinprick.

 MONA YACOUBIAN: This is a risky undertaking.
 I think that is why there has been this pause.
 I think that the U.S. is moving to shore up not only support here at home, but also internationally.

-YACOUBIAN: That potential concern could be turned into a withdrawal of support for the Assad regime or pressuring to move toward diplomacy, and I think that's something that's a factor that absolutely bears watching.
+YACOUBIAN: That potential concern could be turned into a withdrawal of support for the Assad regime; a pressuring to move toward diplomacy.
+And I think that's something that's a factor that absolutely bears watching.

 KELEMEN: But a lot could also go wrong, and U.S. military planners are trying to reassure members of Congress that they are prepared for retaliation.
-Administration officials are facing a lot of skepticism from lawmakers, worried that the U.S. is virtually alone in this action and that there are no guarantees of success.
-Florida Republican Ted Yoho said this should be resolve through diplomacy, not with bombs and guns.
+Administration officials are facing a lot of skepticism from lawmakers worried that the U.S. is virtually alone in this action, and that there are no guarantees of success.
+Florida Republican Ted Yoho said this should be resolved through diplomacy, not with bombs and guns.

-REPRESENTATIVE TED YOHO: Why is it always America out front?
+REP. TED YOHO: Why is it always America out front?
 I know we've got the best military, and I'm very proud of that.
-But why are we out leading this again?
+But why are we out leading this - again?